reneeschen/Woodyweeds/README.md

 The team consists of five people working in the Woody Weeds project: two senior scientists from Switzerland, who co-lead two of the Work Packages in the Woody Weeds project, and three early-career scientists, including two fourth-year PhD students, from three Eastern African countries.
 The team members cover socio-economy, remote sensing and GIS, ecology and soil science.

 #### Ketema Bekele
+Ketema Bekele is an assistant professor of Agricultural Economics at Haramaya University, Ethiopia and as a team memeber of Woody Weeds Project, working on socio-economic impacts analyses of invasive alien species in East Africa.
 #### Purity Rima

 #### Sandra Eckert